bostonrb/bostonrb/README.markdown

     script/server

 This will keep running until you hit Control-C, but now you can open a browser and go to http://localhost:3000 to see the app running.

+ + If you get odd MySQL errors when you run the server, you may have a mismatch between the version of this gemset's mysql gem and your installation of MySQL.
+Running "rake gems:install" installs the most recent version of each gem (unless specified otherwise in config/environment.rb).
+If you use MySQL databases successfully in another project, check that project's version of the mysql gem.
+Try uninstalling the version installed in this gemset by "rake gems:install", and install the version that works for you elsewhere, e.g. "gem install mysql -v 2.7".

 You'll notice the site is kind of... empty.
 You can generate a bit of seed data with: